 Up to three students can do an internship with the same function and in the same company, however, a company with 5 employees or less can only have one intern at a time.
-More information about this can be found in the document 'Requirements for Internship companies', which can be found on Study Update.
-If students are in an internship in the same company, the students must hand-in independent internship reports.
+More information about this can be found in the document 'Requirements for Internship companies', which can be found on Fronter.
+If the students are in an internship in the same company, the students must hand-in independent internship reports.

 Students following the elective element 'entrepreneurship' can choose to do their internships in their own company.
-In the internship period, the students are affiliated with a work place, a tutor and activities in the Academy's entrepreneur environment 'Grow'.
+In the internship period, the students will then be affiliated with a work place, a tutor and activities in the Academy's entrepreneur environment 'Grow'.